Followers

 Northwest Indian War

-St. Clair’s western achievements were not without controversy.
-He initiated the construction of forts to protect settlers and defend against tribes.
-He negotiated the Treaty of Fort Harmar – pushing the Indians off their tribal land.
-Instead of settling Indian claims, the treaty sparked outright conflict.
+St. Clair’s western accomplishments were controversial.
+He began building forts to protect settlers and defend against tribes.
+He negotiated the Treaty of Fort Harmar – forcing the Indians off their tribal land.
+Instead of settling Indian claims, the treaty led to outright conflict.

 Fort Harmar

-The tribes took up the tomahawk and went on the warpath - sending panic among the western settlers.
-Chief Little Turtle and Shawnee Chief Blue Jacket led the coalition aided by former British Loyalists Alexander McKee and Simon Girty.
-The tribes defeated a 1,500-strong militia force under General Josiah Harmar in October 1790.
+The tribes grabbed their tomahawks and went on the warpath, causing panic among western settlers.
+Chief Little Turtle and Shawnee Chief Blue Jacket led the coalition, aided by former British Loyalists Alexander McKee and Simon Girty.
+The tribes defeated a 1,500-strong militia led by General Josiah Harmar in October 1790.

 Chief Blue Jacket

-The following spring, St, Clair was promoted to major general of the army of the United States and led the response himself.
-Once more in uniform, he took to the field in October 1791 at the head of two Regular Army regiments and militia – a column of 1,400 men who marched deep into the Ohio wilderness to the headwaters of the Wabash River.
-Meanwhile, thousands of Miami, Delaware, and Shawnee braves were gathered in the dense forests just waiting for a chance to wreak havoc on the hated enemy.
+The following spring, St. Clair was promoted to major general of the U.S. Army and personally led the response.
+Once again in uniform, he took to the field in October 1791 with two Regular Army regiments and militia – a column of 1,400 men marching deep into the Ohio wilderness to the headwaters of the Wabash River.
+Meanwhile, thousands of Miami, Delaware, and Shawnee warriors had gathered in the dense forests, awaiting a chance to strike at the hated enemy.

 St. Clair was appointed major general a second time